jghubert/FunctionFSTester/README.md

 It consists in two software.
 The first runs as a driver on the dev board, and the second runs on the host computer that sends a SET_INTERFACE setup command to the dev board before exiting.

+NOTE: The code can be used on a raspberry pi by modifying the location of functionfs.h in the file Dev Board/functionFSTest.c .
+Replace line 14 with `#include <linux/usb/functionfs.h>` should do the trick.

 ## Compilation
 ### On the dev board
 - Files: functionFsTest.c
-- Requirements: linux kernel headers  (needed for functionfs.h)
+- Requirements: linux kernel headers  (needed for functionfs.h) (not needed for Raspberry Pi)
 - To compile: cc -Wall -o functionFsTest functionFsTest.c -pthread

 ### On the host computer